kubernetes/kops/docs/upgrade_from_k8s_12.md

 And once you've confirmed it looks right, run with `--yes`

 You will also need to release the old ElasticIP manually.

-Note that there is an issue in EC2/ELB: it seems that the NetworkInterfaces for the ELB aren't immediately deleted, and this prevents full teardown of the old resources (the subnet in particular).
-A workaround is to delete the "Network Interfaces" for the old ELB subnet in the AWS console.